-The DNS TXT record MUST be placed on the "\validation-contactphone" subdomain of the domain being validated.
+The DNS TXT record MUST be placed on the "validation-contactphone" subdomain of the domain being validated.
 The entire RDATA value of this TXT record MUST be a valid Global Number as defined in RFC 3966, Section 5.1.4, or it cannot be used.

-APPENDIX B - Issuance of Certificates for .onion Domain Names
+APPENDIX B - Issuance of Certificates for Onion Domain Names

-This appendix defines permissible verification procedures for including one or more RFC 7686 ".onion" special-use Domain Names in a Certificate.
+This appendix defines permissible verification procedures for including one or more Onion Domain Names in a Certificate.

-1. The Domain Name MUST contain at least two Domain Labels, where the right-most Domain Label is "onion", and the Domain Label immediately preceding the right-most "onion" Domain Label is a valid Version 3 Onion Address, as defined in Section 6 of the Tor Rendezvous Specification - Version 3 located at <https://spec.torproject.org/rend-spec-v3>.
-2. The CA MUST verify the Applicant's control over the .onion Domain Name using at least one of the methods listed below: - a.
-The CA MAY verify the Applicant's control over the .onion service by using method in Section 3.2.2.4.6 - Agreed-Upon Change to Website.
-If this method is replaced by a newer version(s) of Agreed-Upon Change to Website, the timelines for use of new and existing version of this method that are defined in Section 3.2.2.4 SHALL apply. - b.
-The CA MAY verify the Applicant's control over the .onion service by having the Applicant provide a Certificate Request signed using the .onion public key if the Attributes section of the certificationRequestInfo contains: - i.
-A caSigningNonce attribute that contains a Random Value that is generated by the CA, and - ii.
-An applicantSigningNonce attribute that contains a single value with at least 64-bits of entropy that is generated by the Applicant.
+1. The Domain Name MUST contain at least two Domain Labels, where the rightmost Domain Label is "onion", and the Domain Label immediately preceding the rightmost "onion" Domain Label is a valid Version 3 Onion Address, as defined in Section 6 of the Tor Rendezvous Specification - Version 3 located at <https://spec.torproject.org/rend-spec-v3>.
+2. The CA MUST verify the Applicant's control over the Onion Domain Name using at least one of the methods listed below: - a.
+The CA MAY verify the Applicant's control over the .onion service by using one of the following methods from Section 3.2.2.4: - a.
+Section 3.2.2.4.18 - Agreed-Upon Change to Website v2 - b.
+Section 3.2.2.4.19 - Agreed-Upon Change to Website - ACME - c.
+Section 3.2.2.4.20 - TLS Using ALPN

+When these methods are used to verify the Applicant's control over the .onion service, the CA MUST use Tor protocol to establish a connection to the .onion hidden service.
+The CA MUST NOT delegate or rely on a third- party to establish the connection, such as by using Tor2Web.